-Designed for enthusiasts of local history and those new to Boise, the Julia Davis Park Docent Tours offer visitors an introduction to Boise’s flagship park.
-During the one-hour walk, which starts at the Idaho State Historical Museum, knowledgeable volunteer docents identify sites and markers of historic significance, revealing why Julia Davis Park is the cultural and historic heart of Boise.
+APRIL 2014 - Designed for enthusiasts of local history and those new to Boise, the Julia Davis Park Docent Tours offer visitors an introduction to Boise’s flagship park.
+During the one-hour walk, which starts at the Rose Garden Gazebo, knowledgeable volunteer docents identify sites and markers of historic significance, revealing why Julia Davis Park is the cultural and historic heart of Boise.

 Docent tours are offered free of charge on First Thursdays at 4 p.m., May through September.
-Tours also will be given during the Boise 150 Celebration on Sunday, July 7, and are available by arrangement.
+Pre-Registration is requested.

 Help the future of Julia Davis Park.
 Donations through ICF's secure site support Julia Davis: The Second Century projects designed to educate, enlighten and illuminate.
 Donate On-line Now!